 As described in the Appendix to Delworth et al. (2006), the GFDL Sea Ice Simulator (SIS) employs an albedo following the CCSM approach documented in Briegleb et al. (2002) and described above, yet with some modifications.
 In particular, the GFDL model does not distinguish between visible and near infrared surface shortwave radiation, and the spectral albedos of Briegleb et al. (2002) are combined in a fixed ratio: 54% visible and 47% near infrared.
-The dry and wet albedos for snow are 0.80(dry)/0.68(wet) and for ice are 0.58(dry)/0.51(wet).
-Additionally, the Briegleb et al. (2002) scheme has been modified so that wet albedos are used within $10^{\circ}K$ of the melting temperature, rather than $1^{\circ}K$ of melting.
+The dry and wet albedos for snow are 0.80 (dry)/0.68 (wet) and for ice are 0.58 (dry)/0.51 (wet).
+Additionally, the Briegleb et al. (2002) scheme has been modified so that wet albedos are used within 10 K of the melting temperature, rather than 1 K of melting.

-The salinity of sea ice is 5ppt.
+The salinity of sea ice is 5 ppt.
 This affords a nonzero salt flux between the ocean and sea ice as ice melts and forms.

-A4.
+A.4.
 GFDL-HIM

-For GFDL-HIM, we replace the MOM code with the Hallberg Isopycnal Model (HIM).
+GFDL-HIM replaces the MOM code with the Hallberg Isopycnal Model (HIM).
 Details and references for HIM are provided by Hallberg and Gnanadesikan (2006).
-This model shares certain features with the more widely used Miami Isopycnal Model (MICOM) described by (Bleck et al., 1992), in that it is a C-grid isopycnal layer model using a split-explicit momentum equation solver.
+This model shares certain features with the more widely used Miami Isopycnal Model (MICOM) described by Bleck et al. (1992), in that it is a C-grid isopycnal layer model using a split-explicit momentum equation solver.
 However, many of the numerical and physical algorithms differ, with detailed references provided in Hallberg and Gnanadesikan (2006).
 In particular, the mixed layer can be considered a "refined" bulk mixed layer which allows for velocity shears within the mixed layer (Hallberg, 2003).
 This shear introduces Ekman-driven mixed layer destabilization and shear-driven restratification.
-These processes are permitted in geopotential coordinate models, so long as the mixed layer has a suitable vertical resolution; they are absent, however, in the mixed layer scheme used in the MICOM code used by KNMI-MICOM (Section A5).
+These processes are permitted in geopotential coordinate models, so long as the mixed layer has a suitable vertical resolution; they are absent, however, in the mixed layer scheme used in the MICOM code used by KNMI-MICOM (Section A.5).

-The GFDL-HIM model is configured with 360 cells in the zonal direction (one degree resolution), 210 latitudinal cells (1/3 degree at the equator), and 50 vertical potential density layers, with potential density referenced to 2000dbar.
+GFDL-HIM is configured with 360 cells in the zonal direction (one degree resolution), 210 latitudinal cells (1/3 degree at the equator), and 50 vertical potential density layers, with potential density referenced to 2000 dbar.
 As for the GFDL-MOM simulation, the horizontal grid is tripolar as prescribed by Murray (1996).
-The model updates the tracer and diabatic processes using a predictor corrector scheme with a 7200s time step, and 3600s for the inviscid dynamics; the barotropic fields are updated explicitly with a predictor-corrector algorithm using an 60s time step.
+The model updates the tracer and diabatic processes using a predictor corrector scheme with a 7200 s time step, and 3600 s for the inviscid dynamics; the barotropic fields are updated explicitly with a predictor-corrector algorithm using a 60 s time step.
 The ocean model allows water to be transported across the ocean surface, and so does not employ surface salt fluxes.

-A5.
+A.5.
 KNMI-MICOM

-The version of the ocean-ice model for this manuscript used at KNMI (Royal Netherlands Meteorological Institute) is part of the SpeedO coupled modelling framework described by Hazeleger et al. (2003).
+The ocean-ice model used in KNMI-MICOM (Royal Netherlands Meteorological Institute) is part of the SpeedO coupled modelling framework described by Hazeleger (2003).
 The ocean component is a global implementation of the Miami Isopycnal Model (MICOM) described by Bleck et al. (1992).
 The model uses an isopycnal vertical coordinate below the mixed layer.
 A bulk mixed layer scheme is used for the upper ocean with varying coefficients according to Gaspar et al. (1990).
 The model is coupled to an ice model that has been used by Bentsen et al. (2004).
 Notably, this model does not include frazil ice.
 The convection algorithm and decabbeling algorithm of Bentsen et al. (2004) have been implemented.
 Thermobaric effects are included in the ocean model.
 No water is transported across the ocean surface, thus necessitating salt fluxes rather than real water fluxes.